lf-edge/ekuiper/docs/en_US/extension/native/develop/overview.md

 - name: attribute name; **This field must be provided;**
 - default: default value, which is used to set the default value of the attribute.
 The type can be numbers, characters, boolean, and so on.
 This field is optional (can be nested);
 - optional: set whether the attribute must be provided; the field is optional, if not provided, it is `true`, indicating that the user can provide the value of the field;
-- control: control type, which control the type of control displayed in the interface; **This field must be provided;**
+- control: control type, which controls the type of control displayed in the interface; **This field must be provided;**
   - text: text input box
   - text-area: text editing area
   - list: list box